odewolemistura/Lead-Conversion-And-Campaign-Effectiveness-Report/README.md

 - Test more creatives optimized for this platform

 ###  Conclusion
-This report provides actionable intelligence on the entire lead lifecycle — from sign-up to purchase to retention.
+This report provides actionable intelligence on the entire lead lifecycle, from sign-up to purchase to retention.
 Through better campaign timing, more efficient touchpoint strategies, and targeted messaging, the business can significantly improve lead quality, conversion rates, and long-term customer value.

 ### 🎯 Dataset Limitations
--No Revenue Breakdown by Product/Offer
+- No Revenue Breakdown by Product/Offer
--Limited to First Purchase Only (No LTV)
+- Limited to First Purchase Only (No LTV)
--Touchpoint Quality Unknown (just counts, not context) -Retention Defined Broadly: Based on repeat purchase, not long-term value or frequency
+- Touchpoint Quality Unknown (just counts, not context)
+- Retention Defined Broadly: Based on repeat purchase, not long-term value or frequency